Cassius (band)

-Cassius was a French musical duo consisting of producers Philippe Cerboneschi and Hubert Blanc-Francard, better known as Zdar and Boombass (or sometimes Philippe Zdar and Hubert Boombass).
-Under its different incarnations the duo is likened to the "French Touch" movement of electronic music in the second half of the 1990s.
+Cassius was a French musical duo active from 1988 to 2019 and consisting of producers Philippe Cerboneschi and Hubert Blanc-Francard, better known as Zdar and Boombass (or sometimes Philippe Zdar and Hubert Boombass).
+Under its different incarnations the duo is likened to the "French touch" movement of electronic music in the second half of the 1990s.

 Members

 Boombass

 Hubert Blanc-Francard ([ybɛʁ blɑ̃ fʁɑ̃kaʁ]; aka Boombass), born 31 March 1967, is a French musician and producer.
 He is the son of sound engineer Dominique Blanc-Francard and the older brother of the French musician Mathieu Blanc-Francard, better known by his stage name Sinclair.

 Zdar

 Philippe Cerboneschi ([filip sɛʁbɔnɛski], [tʃerboˈnɛski]; aka Zdar; born 28 January 1967 in Aix-les-Bains and died 19 June 2019 in Paris) was a French musician, producer and sound engineer, of Italian descent.
 Zdar was Dominique Blanc-Francard's assistant at studios +XXX (Plus30) when he met Boombass in 1988.
-Outside the Cassius group, Zdar was producer and sound engineer.
+Outside the Cassius group, Zdar was a producer and sound engineer.
 He was the owner of the French recording studio Motorbass (inspired by the name of his group with Étienne de Crécy).
 He notably recorded several albums of -M-, Phoenix and Chromeo.
 He also recorded for Franz Ferdinand, Beastie Boys, Lou Doillon and Sébastien Tellier among others.
 He was in a relationship with the French actress Aure Atika with whom he had a daughter (Angelica) and then with Dyane de Serigny with whom he had two other children (Pénélope and James).